Library Cards & Circulation Policy

 North Valley Public Library extends borrowing privileges to all those with a North Valley Public Library card or library card from a participating Partner Resource Sharing Group library.

 OBTAINING A NORTH VALLEY PUBLIC LIBRARY CARD

 The North Valley Public Library District corresponds with the Stevensville and Lone Rock School District.
 All those who live or own property within the District are entitled to a free library card and access to all services.
-Volunteer and staff may also obtain a North Valley Public Library card.
+Volunteers and staff may also obtain a North Valley Public Library card.

 Each individual patron is allowed one card within the Partners Sharing Group.
-The Partners Sharing Group recommends that this card come from the individual’s home library in the town, county or district in which the patron resides, the purpose of which is so their local library can modify and have full access to their account, in order to best serve the patron.
+The Partners Sharing Group recommends that this card come from the individual’s home library in the town, county, or district in which the patron resides, the purpose of which is so their local library can modify and have full access to their account, in order to best serve the patron.